 NOTES: Links to third-party sites are provided for your convenience.
 Such sites are not within our control and may not follow the same privacy, security, or accessibility standards as ours.
 Therefore, NRBA is not responsible for the security, content or availability of third-party sites, their partners, or advertisers.

-She is also a Certified Trainer for Tennessee teaching Realtors on HUD, REO and Short Sale transactions for continuing education.
+I am also a Certified Trainer for Tennessee teaching Realtors on HUD, REO and Short Sale transactions for continuing education.
+I have recently acquired my Online Training Certification and working on implementations for distance CE learning.

 Please visit our website at www.PPAM.RealEstate